Ülenurme Parish

 Ülenurme Parish (Ülenurme vald) was a rural municipality in Tartu County, Estonia, directly south of Tartu.

-In 2017 the Government of Estonia (Estonian: Vabariigi Valitsus) decided to merge Ülenurme Parish into Kambja Parish by administrative reform. Ülenurme Parish Council did not wish to voluntarily join, challenging compulsory affiliation to the Supreme Court, but lost their case.
+In 2017, the Government of Estonia decided to merge Ülenurme Parish into Kambja Parish by the administrative reform. Ülenurme Parish Council did not wish to voluntarily join, challenging compulsory affiliation to the Supreme Court, but lost their case.

-There were four small towns in the rural municipality: Külitse, Räni, Tõrvandi, and Ülenurme.
+There were four boroughs in the rural municipality: Külitse, Räni, Tõrvandi, and Ülenurme.
 They account for 7/10 of the rural municipality's inhabitants.

 Ülenurme got its name from the Ülenurme manor built at the beginning of the 17th century.

 Due to the proximity to the city of Tartu, a large-scale real estate development took place in Ülenurme during the economic boom, resulting in the new housing estates of Männi, Aasa and Mõis.
-Due to this, the number of residents of the village and the Räni has risen rapidly, and they were therefore named small towns in 2013.
+Due to this, the number of residents of the village and Räni has risen rapidly, and they were therefore named boroughs in 2013.

-The area contains Tartu Airport, where the Estonian Aviation Academy (Estonian: Eesti Lennuakadeemia) operates.
+The area contains Tartu Airport, where the Estonian Aviation Academy operates.

-The Tallinn-Tartu-Võru-Luhamaa road, Jõhvi-Tartu-Valga main road, Tartu-Valga railway line, and Tartu-Koidula railway line pass through the area.
+The Tallinn-Tartu-Võru-Luhamaa road, Jõhvi-Tartu-Valga road, Tartu-Valga railway line, and Tartu-Koidula railway line pass through the area.

 The Ilmatsalu River and Porijõgi flow through the valley located in Ülenurme Parish.

-The last Ülenurme Parish governor was Aivar Aleksejev.
+The last governor of Ülenurme Parish was Aivar Aleksejev.